thedatadj/Python-Projects/README.md

 # Python Projects
-Python Projects from different learning sources
+Python Projects from my experience in this learning journy